 There’s a lot more to Rome’s art-scene than Michelangelo, Raphael and the titans of the Renaissance housed in spectacular churches and magnificent galleries.
 Art is a living, breathing reflection of the places where it’s made, and the street art inscribed onto walls all across the city paints a vivid urban portrait of Rome as it exists today.
 Iconic repositories of art like the Sistine Chapel or the Capitoline Museum show us how the city was in the past, and how art was deployed as a tool of political power and religious ideology.
 The bright and almost infinitely varied images hidden away in Rome’s lived-in suburbs trace a very different story of art’s relationship to the metropolis.
-To discover how the city is right now we must look to the vivid images emblazoned on its walls, shutters and even rubbish.
-Everywhere you look new works of street-art are popping up in Rome, and if you keep your eyes open any walk through the city’s streets can be a fascinating journey through Rome’s largest open-air museum.
+To discover how the city is right now we must look at the vivid images emblazoned on its walls, shutters and even rubbish.
+Everywhere you look new works of street-art are popping up in Rome, and if you keep your eyes open and walk through the city’s streets can be a fascinating journey through Rome’s largest open-air museum.
 To discover this beautiful and fascinating secret side to the city you have to go far off the beaten track, away from the tourist haunts of the centre, but trust us - it’s definitely worth the detour.
-As there’s so much to see, and no signposts to guide the way though, you could do with some local advice.
+As there’s so much to see, and no signposts to guide the way through, you could do with some local advice.
 So read on to discover where to go to see some of the best examples in the first instalment of our guide to Rome’s Street Art, in the bustling quarter of San Lorenzo.
 All the works can be found on the interactive map at the bottom of this page if you want to follow this itinerary yourself!

 Art and Urban Regeneration on the Other Side of the Tracks

-The historically working class neighbourhood of San Lorenzo is nestled behind the train tracks leading out from Rome’s Termini train station, and today is home to a large young population thanks to its proximity to Sapienza University.
+The historically working-class neighbourhood of San Lorenzo is nestled behind the train tracks leading out from Rome’s Termini train station, and today is home to a large young population thanks to its proximity to Sapienza University.
 Heavily bombed during World War II, San Lorenzo’s still slightly scruffy-around the-edges urban aesthetic and youthful demographic makes it a natural home for street art.
 Colourful murals seem to adorn nearly every wall in the area: over the last decade street artists have left their mark here, giving shape to the neighbourhood’s distinctive visual landscape.
 And it’s not only local talent – some of the best works around here were painted by artists from as far afield as France, Iran, Russia and Peru.
-Unfortunately some graffitiists have taken exception to street artists monopolising the quarter’s walls with their colourful visions, and have attempted to efface many of their works.
+Unfortunately some graffitists have taken exception to street artists monopolising the quarter’s walls with their colourful visions, and have attempted to efface many of their works.
 But whilst the scene is not quite as spectacular as it was during its height 5 or so years ago, enough fantastic works remain to make it well worth exploring – and new images are popping up all the time.

 Via dei Sardi: The Fight Against Domestic Violence